Skip to content

 How often should I use tooth powder?

-Still questions?
+Any more questions?
 Perfect - because we have the answers.

 Does tooth powder have to foam?

-Can you also use an electric toothbrush?
+Can I also use an electric toothbrush?

-Tooth powder can be used with an electric toothbrush just as well as with a manual toothbrush and also with a sonic toothbrush.
+Tooth powder can be used just as well with an electric toothbrush as with a manual toothbrush and also with a sonic toothbrush.

 Conclusion

-With tooth powder you can stimulate your saliva production and use your body's own superpowers to strengthen your teeth.
+With tooth powder, you can stimulate your saliva production and use your body's own superpowers to strengthen your teeth.

-Brace your teeth, get set, go!
+On your teeth, get set, go!

 Cart